xandravos/project/PROCESS.md

 make it possible to select a country and update the line graph.
 My new choice is if I want a line to be present before selecting anything or having an empty graph.

+## day 9 (21/1)
+The dropdown menu works.
+All the countries are now in there and the line graph updates when a country is selected.
+Also the slider is implemented.
+It doesn't work with updating the other visualizations, but this will be work for later.
+Also implemented a favicon and glyphicons on the webpage.

+## day 10 (22/1)
+Made the piechart.
+Used the same colors as in the map and the line graph to make one whole of the page.
+Tried to make the piechart updatable, but it doesn't work yet.

+## day 11 (23/1)
+Made a legend next to the piechart.
+Also created marges between the glyphicons and the text next to them.
+The dropdown is now positioned in the navbar.
+This couldn't be done with bootstrap or JS only, so I had to combine, which took a while.
+Got text in the piechart and piechart is updatable.
+Also give an alert box when a country without data is selected. jQuery was needed for this.

+I want the tooltip of the map to stay next to the cursor.

+## day 12 (24/1)
+Things to do:
+* Tooltip map (relative)
+* Stacked barchart instead of piechart?
+* Slider
+* Tooltip line graph
+* Tooltip piechart